Latest editorial: World Refugee Day, Water Consumption, Opportunities...

 In the article, Why the world needs to get smarter about water consumption, Dragan Savic, Professor of Hydroinformatics at the University of Exeter, writes: “Water infrastructure is often overlooked when smart cities are considered or discussed.
 This seems strange when water services are so crucial for human health and well-being.
 But water is often seen as an “invisible utility” which is taken for granted.”

 SANGONeT is dedicated to promoting the work of a wide range of NGOs on the NGO Pulse portal.
-We therefore invite NGOs throughout South Africa to share with us their news stories and publications.
+We therefore invite NGOs throughout South Africa to share their news stories, press releases and events.
 We endeavor to provide NGOs with the necessary coverage and exposure on the portal and in our newsletter.

 Also remember to follow our updates from NGO Pulse on Twitter and Facebook.